 Provided a local business with a website that incorporates social media applications into the website's design, as well as allowed for variation in design and easy updatable web content.
 Through this website Adeney Milkbar Cafe was able to centralise their presence on the web easily, yet still have their social media, as well as contact details displayed readily.

-A new type of gameplay searching and 'rescuing' scrap from derelict space hulks, Junkernauts is a unique space salvage simulator.
-You as an intrepid "Junkernaut" explore and salvage hulks, and derelict interstellar ships before they crash into planets.
+Showcasing a new type of gameplay involving searching and 'rescuing' scrap from derelict space hulks, Junkernauts is a unique space salvage simulator.
+You play as an intrepid "Junkernaut" to explore and salvage derelict interstellar ships before they crash into planets.

 Salvaging's a tough job, and in zero-G it's tougher still.
-Every movement, bounce and bob needs to be planned and thought of - that is unless bumbling around not digging up scrap is your idea of proper salvage.
-Junkernauts features Six-axis zero-gravity movement, making this simulation one of the few that allows for the freedom, and the terrors of weightless movement.
+Every movement, bounce and bob needs to be planned - unless bumbling around an airlock door is your idea of proper salvage.
+Junkernauts features Six-axis zero-gravity movement, making this simulation one of the few that allows for the freedom, and the terrors of weightless movement in space.